 Opting Out Of The Rat Race

 Opting out of the rat race seemed like the obvious to me.
 I despised the 9 to 5 and most jobs stole my joy and made me feel repressed and miserable.
 I longed for ‘freedom’.
 But the freedom I had came at a price.
 I never had any money!
-I lived for several years in a run down house in the middle of nowhere, living on benefits and doing the odd job here and there.
+For several years I lived in a run down house in the middle of nowhere, I was living on benefits and doing the odd job here and there.

 I searched for another, better method of making money by using the internet to sell digital products online.